djupudga/brails/README.md

 By default, the EJS template language is used.
 This allows you to embed JavaScript code in the YAML template files.
 The other template engine is Handlebars.
-In order to use that, you either provide a `-c` flag pointing to a config file, or create a `.brailsrc.json` file in the root folder of where you execute the `brails` command.
-You may also have a `.brailsrc.json` file in your home folder.
+In order to use that, you either provide a `-c` flag pointing to a config file, or create a `.brailsrc` file in the root folder of where you execute the `brails` command.
+You may also have a `.brailsrc` file in your home folder.

+The `-e` engine flag can also be used.
+The `.brailsrc` can be configured to contain all non-abbreviated flags available to brails.

 ```
-# .brailsrc.json for handlebars
+# .brailsrc for handlebars
 {
-  "templateEngine": "handlebars"
+  "engine": "handlebars"
 }

-# .brailsrc.json for ejs
+# .brailsrc for ejs
 {
-  "templateEngine": "ejs"
+  "engine": "ejs"
 }
 ```